-No relation to the famous music festival, this Woodstock has its own claim to fame: Wassail Weekend.
+Although it has no relation to the famous music festival, this Woodstock has its own claim to fame: Wassail Weekend.
 During this annual festival, the quiet New England town transforms into the ultimate winter wonderland with three days of events that include a parade, artisan markets, film screenings, carriage rides, special holiday performances, and the chance to experience a 19th-century Vermont Christmas at a working dairy farm.

 You can’t drive to Bavaria, but you can drive just over two hours from Seattle to this small town where the architecture mirrors a traditional Bavarian village.
 Bottom line: This place is pretty adorable any time of year, but during the holiday season, they go all out.
 That means starting the day with the sound of alpine horns and, on weekends in December, ending with a lighting ceremony and caroling around a tree.
 When you throw in a visit to The Gingerbread Factory bakery and the Leavenworth Nutcracker Museum, the fairy-tale Christmas factor is off the charts.

 McAdenville, North Carolina

 This Charlotte suburb may have less than 700 residents, but its Christmas spirit is mighty.
 So mighty, in fact, that the town is known as Christmastown, USA, thanks to the 60-year-old tradition of illuminating the entire town in red, white, and green lights during the holiday season.
 Along with an abundance of decorated houses and over 375 light-adorned trees, McAdenville goes for true holiday overachiever status with a lineup of events like a festive 5K run and the Yule Log Parade.